AdamHtooLwin/SADHomework/HW7/session/README.md

 </dependency>
 ```

 2. Install Redis somewhere.
 In this case, it is installed as a docker container on the puffer server at port 41231.

+We can pull the default Redis image from dockerhub using `docker pull redis`.

+Then we can run the container (might need sudo privileges if installed into root): `docker run -d -p 41231:6379 --name htoo-redis redis`

 We can connect via:

 `redis-cli -h localhost -p 41231`